 - Cumin and fenugreek seed give great flavor to the kanji.

-- In addition to cumin & fenugreek, some times i have added few garlic gloves too.
+- In addition to cumin & fenugreek, a few garlic gloves can also be added.

-- The kanji tends to thick quickly, so add milk just before serving.
+- The kanji tends to thicken quickly, so add milk just before serving.

 - Since we like to have with jaggery, i have added only 1/2 the amount of required salt.